BPK Penabur: 1968-1989: The development of BPK Djabar and its renaming to BPK PENABUR

 After renaming itself to BPK Djabar, the institution kept expanding to more cities.
 In 1975, BPK Djabar Bandar Lampung was officially established, followed by BPK Djabar Rengasdengklok in the same year.
 The year after, BPK Djabar Cicurug was also established.
 In 1989, BPK Djabar Serang was established.
 In other cities, the schools in each city grow faster and faster, with the KPS of each city building more and more school complexes of different education levels.

 The spread of BPK Djabar to other cities as well as its goal to sow the seeds of Christian education to other cities influenced the management of BPK Djabar to rename itself to BPK PENABUR (literally meaning 'sower') in 1989 as stated in Act no. 121, issued by Notarist Wiryomartani S.H.
 This event reached Berita Negara Republik Indonesia (National News of the Republic of Indonesia) edition 36, with the name being officially adopted on 1 July 1989, during the GKI Jawa Barat 46th Synod General Assembly.

-1989-present: BPK PENABUR
+2020: 70-year anniversary of BPK PENABUR

-Since 1989, BPK PENABUR has experienced a rapid growth.
-As of 2010, BPK PENABUR manages 135 schools across Indonesia, including a few PENABUR International Schools and a Vocational High School.
+In 2020, BPK PENABUR celebrated its 70-year anniversary, marking 7 decades of its establishment.
+As of 2020, BPK PENABUR has 164 schools in 19 regencies of Indonesia, with an estimated 52,000 students as well as 5,400 teachers and workers.